-The newest player in the secondary phone number game is OpenPhone, a startup providing cloud-based phone numbers.
+The newest player in the secondary phone number game is the OpenPhone app, a startup providing cloud-based phone numbers.
 We’ve reviewed many of the big-name secondary number apps here on the blog, and we do our best to stay unbiased.
-Let’s take a look at what makes OpenPhone unique, and compare their services to some other secondary number apps.
+Let’s examine what makes OpenPhone unique, and compare them to other secondary number apps.

 What is OpenPhone?